i-e-b/CsharpVideoSynthesiser/README.md

 This is simple and reasonably fast.
 It is outperformed by the 'trinity' rotation, which elides some of the inversions here.

+## To Do

+- Audio versions
+- Shuffles
+- Searches
+- String algorithms